Alysha11/first-milestone-project/README.md

 _established fan_ can listen to favourite hits with the audio players included in the music page, they have a dedicated page to news that is eye catching and clearly dated so can tell that they are seeing regularly updated articles, and they have working links to social media on all pages.

 _new fan_ has an attractive discography to view working on different screen sizes, it includes the title and release year of each album.
-They also enjoy visuals that provide a nod to the 1960s –flower divider, font style and background on home page.
+They also enjoy visuals that provide a nod to the 1960s –flower divider, font style, bold seperation on colour and the gradient background on the home page.

 _potential client_ will find the pages are professional looking and the booking form simple and easy to use with the validation working reminding user in the case of errors.
 They are also given success feedback once submitted.

-Apart from my own tests I also sought the opinion of a couple of friends who provided positive feedback.
+Apart from my own tests I also sought the opinion of a couple of friends and fellow Code Institute students who provided positive feedback.
+Through it was pointed out that not all the album cards on the music page were uniform in size as the background colour wraped itself around the text which varied in length.
+The different sizes looked ok for me but i decided to go with uniformity as a result of the comment and i added a fixed height to this section on the album covers.

 **Process**

 1. Code was tested using W3C markup validation and W3C Jigsaw CSS validation.